Someone attacked our company

 Since we incorporated Fathom Analytics as a business, we’ve been in a fortunate position where we could spend the majority of our time improving our software and supporting our customers.
 Outside of that, we’d work on marketing, legal, accounting, and all the other pieces needed to grow a business.

 In the early days, Fathom was running on a few thousand small websites.
 But Fathom is not a hobby project, and both of us have been full time on it for a while now.
 We’re no longer the new kid on the block.
-We’ve proven ourselves time and time again, and we’ve become the leading privacy-first analytics solution.
+We’ve proven ourselves time and time again, and we’ve become the leading Google Analytics alternative.
 These days, Fathom is used by some of the largest companies in the world, and we’ve become established in the analytics space.

 Fathom has been very successful.
 And whilst we’ve always worked hard, the journey has been a relatively smooth one.
 We spend our days doing what we love: building software for the best customers in the world.
 When we say “best customers in the world”, we don’t say this as a gimmick.
 Before writing this article, we emailed all of our customers about the DDoS attack we’ve been subjected to and every single reply was full of support and love.
 We are so unbelievably lucky to have such incredible customers.